** Tins of Taste Museum ** within NationalBreadMuseum.org

 _Windel Candy Company

-Index of Lebkuchen Companies
+An index of Lebkuchen Companies

 (or a bakery which had an identifiable tin for its Lebkuchen)

 --The companies in green, with or without a line under their name, have a website and are in business, selling a tin/s today.
-(Düll; Eckstein; Feyler; Frank; Fraunholz; Haeberlein-Metzger; Lambertz; Lebkuchen-Schmidt; lebkuchengeschenke [Matthias Stielfield]; Wicklein, Woitinek Bakery
+(Düll; Eckstein; Feyler; Frank; Fraunholz; Haeberlein-Metzger; Lambertz; Lebkuchen-Schmidt; lebkuchengeschenke [Matthias Stielfield]; Phillip; Wicklein, Woitinek Bakery

 --There are some additional Lebkuchen companies, but they don't have a tin as far as I know from their websites, & that's why they're not listed.